How to use the Live Well with Pain Health and Well Being Check tool

 STEP 2 – Tell us a bit about your pain

-This step is about aspects of pain and the self- confidence to manage it.
-It covers pain intensity and pain distress levels.
 The higher the level of distress the greater the current and past emotional content is important to consider.
 It helps the person understand there is an emotional / trauma component of pain for a multitude of reasons.

-Self confidence (Pain Self Efficacy Questionnaire – PSEQ 2).
+Confidence to self-manage (Pain Self Efficacy Questionnaire – PSEQ 2).
 These two validated questions help identify the level of confidence the person has to self-manage.

 STEP 3 – Do you have any problems or difficulties with . . .